frab/frab/README.md

 ### Production Environments

+1) Installing database drivers

+Instead of running `bin/setup` you need to run bundle install manually, so you can choose your database gems.
+To avoid installing database drivers you don't want to use, exclude drivers with

+    bundle install --without="postgresql mysql"

+2) Create (and possibly modify) the database configuration:

+    cp config/database.yml.template config/database.yml

+3) Configuration

+In Production make sure the config variables are set, copy and edit the file `env.example` to `.env.production`.

+4) Precompile assets

+    rake assets:precompile

+5) Security considerations

 If you are running frab in a production environment you have to take additional steps to build a secure and stable site.